rawazrauf/iraq-farms-health/METHODOLOGY.md

 Imagery comes from the **Copernicus Sentinel-2** mission (European Space Agency), which images all of Iraq roughly every five days at 10-metre resolution.
 The tool accesses Sentinel-2 **Level-2A** (surface reflectance) scenes through **Microsoft's Planetary Computer**.

-For each field reading, the tool searches recent Sentinel-2 scenes over that field, preferring scenes with low cloud cover, and computes NDVI statistics for the field's exact boundary.
+For each field reading, the tool searches recent Sentinel-2 scenes over that field, preferring scenes with low cloud cover, and computes NDVI (and NDMI) statistics for the field's exact boundary.

 ### Field boundaries — Fields of the World (FTW)